ensinger/warmup_project/README.md

 webpage, the three vectors shown gave me the idea to check at the side, and 45 degrees in front and behind the robot.
 This took a long time to figure out.
 Making it stable just took some fiddling with the speeds to find something that worked well.
+With some searching, I found that numpy has many ways to easily manipulate arrays, so I used numpy arrays for things like argmin.

-##Future Work
+## Future Work
-If I had more time, I would maybe try to implement PID control, with proportional, integral and derivative feedback, I would also try to make some other walls to follow.
+If I had more time, I would maybe try to implement PID control, with proportional, integral and derivative feedback, I would also try to make some other walls to follow in the wall follower routine, and some moving objects in the person follower routine, rather than doing this with the mouse.

-##Takeaways
+## Takeaways
 - proportional feedback works well once you find the right error This took some time to figure out but once I got a good error signal, it was pretty stable.
 It was helpful to have the class example